Currency of Spanish America: Currency reform of 1686

-The overissue of vellón coin in Spain had driven gold and silver from circulation.
+The overissue of wellón coin in Spain had driven gold and silver from circulation.
 After the failure of numerous attempts to correct this situation, the currency finally underwent a major reform on October 14, 1686, when Spain devalued silver by ≈20% and adopted a dual coinage standard.
 The old silver standard (plata vieja) was maintained in the American colonies, but a new devalued silver (plata nueva) was adopted for circulation in Spain itself.
 The old piece of eight was valued at 10 reales of the new silver coin.
 The new 8-real coin was known as peso sencillo, the old piece of eight as peso fuerte.
 Foreign exchange was quoted in pesos de cambio, based on the old piece of eight, which continued to be produced in America.
 After this, the monetary systems of Spain and of Spanish America differed significantly.

 Coinage in America

 In 1675 Mexico was finally authorized to mint gold, producing its first gold cobs in December 1679, Lima minted its first gold in 1696.

 The silver coins of the 16th century bore an irregular row of dots near the rim, which became more regular during the 17th century as gold coins took on a rounder, standard shape.
 The circle of dots (cordoncillo) was placed closer to the edge.
 Silver coins followed the gold in adopting these improved details, but the piece of eight did not show a clear outline until 1709.